top of page

 Why Firearms Must Be Valued in Estates

-When a loved one passes, families and executors are often surprised at the level of detail required in estate settlement.
+When a loved one passes, Missouri families and executors are often surprised at the level of detail required in the estate settlement process.
 For larger estates that meet federal thresholds, the IRS requires the filing of Form 706 (United States Estate and Generation-Skipping Transfer Tax Return).
-This form is not just about real estate or bank accounts.
-It demands a complete accounting of all assets, including tangible personal property such as jewelry, artwork, vehicles, and firearms.
+This form is not a mere formality.
+It demands a complete and accurate accounting of all assets, including tangible personal property such as jewelry, artwork, vehicles, and firearms.

 IRS Form 706 requires estates to report the fair market value of all assets, including firearms.